Real Effects of BPC-157 Peptide

 What is Effects of BPC-157 and How Safe is It?

-Despite the fact that the peptide is often labeled as a “gut peptide,” and some even claim that it shares a similar structure to gastroprotective peptides found in the human digestive system, the BPC-157 sequence is not known to occur in nature.
+Although the peptide is often labeled as a “gut peptide,” and some even claim that it shares a similar structure to gastroprotective peptides found in the human digestive system, the BPC-157 sequence is not known to occur in nature.

 The patent of the BPC peptides, including BPC-157, also reveals that the compound is fully synthetic.
 It is reportedly produced from various organic and inorganic products.

-How does BPC-157 work?
+How Does BPC-157 Work?

 According to available animal research, BPC-157 does not have any effects on hormones.
-Only one study suggests that the peptide may upregulate the receptors of the human growth hormone (HGH), thus potentially increasing its effects.

 Instead, it bears the status of a research compound that can be legally obtained only by scientists and used for research.